Double glazing is one of the most important things you can do to keep you house warm. We take a look at retro fitting vs new double glazing…

-Double glazing windows has become a good deal more popular in New Zealand since building laws changed for new buildings.
-This has also meant that homeowners of existing properties are now more interested in retro fitting double glazing to their homes.
+Since New Zealand building laws changed requiring new buildings to have double glazing, there has also been an increase in homeowners of existing properties retro fitting double glazing to their older homes.

 Quite a bit of space heating gets lost through the window, depending on the design and insulation of the home.
 In spite of new insulation, a home can lose 46% of the interior heat through single glazed windows.
 Double glazing can reduce this heat loss to 33% and high-performance double glazing coupled with thermal window frames can reduce the heat loss further to 20%.